-2013 WATER QUALITY TESTING RESULTS
+ROBERTS CREEK 2014 WATER QUALITY TESTING RESULTS

-Treated Water test results from January 1st to December 31st, 2013
+Treated Water test results from January 1st to December 31st, 2014

 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 However the presence of these constituents does not necessarily pose a health risk.
 Roberts Creek Water District routinely monitors for these in your drinking water according to Federal and State laws and the EPA has determined that your water is safe.
 To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
-The table below shows that we had no contaminant violations and only two late-reporting violations which have been brought current and pose no threat to the quality of our water.
+The table below shows that we had no contaminant violations.
 Our District and its employees are proud that your drinking water consistently meets and often exceeds all Federal and State requirements.